5 Best Travel Cards with no Foreign Transaction Fees in Malaysia

 💡Key point: Hold 40+ currencies, spend with the Wise card in 150+ countries with no foreign transaction fees

 The Wise account can be opened online for free, to hold and exchange 40+ currencies with the mid-market rate.
-There’s no foreign transaction fee to pay, and it's free to spend from any enough currency you hold in your account.
+There’s no foreign transaction fee to pay, and it's free to spend from any currency you hold in your account, as long as you have sufficient balance to cover that transaction.
+You can also get some free ATM withdrawals every month*.

-If you are spending in a currency you don't hold, there are low conversion fees from 0.43% with mid-market rate.
-This way, Wise card is one of the best cards to spend in foreign currencies.
-Plus, with Wise account, you get extras like local bank details to get paid easily from 30+ countries in 9+ currencies and send money internationally to 160+ countries.
+If you are spending in a currency you don't hold, there are low conversion fees from 0.57% with the mid-market rate*.
+This makes Wise a smart, low cost choice for international spending in many countries around the world.
+Plus you can get paid with local and SWIFT details in 8+ currencies and send money internationally to 160+ countries.

-Benefits and rewards: Get local bank details to get paid to your Wise account from 30+ countries, in 9+ currencies
+• Benefits and rewards: Get local and SWIFT account details to get paid to your Wise account in 8+ currencies

 Advantages of Wise international debit cardDisadvantages of Wise international debit card